-Specifically, the plan addresses the following:
+Specifically, the plan addressed the following:

 - Repairing leaky roofs and faulty plumbing and electrical systems